NebulaBlade/Bulk-Youtube-Link-Collector/README.md

 4. Launch the software (.jar)
 5. Paste the copied webpage into the software's main text box
 6. Set any other options you'd like:
      * By selecting "Show progress of uploads," it adds: "Still uploading:" or "Finished:" status to the links
      * By selecting "Include video names," it includes the titles of each video on a newline before the link.
 7. Click convert and copy the new cleaned-up text!

 # PreRequisites:
 1. You will need to download the latest version of Java 8
-     a) Go to Java.com and download Java 8.
+* Go to Java.com and download Java 8.
 2. Have the JAR file downloaded anywhere onto your computer

 # Supported Operating Systems: